 Over the past few years, I’ve seen some virtual assistant (“VA”) relationships go well and some not so well amongst my friends.

-Some hired VAs way too early, some just weren’t organized enough, and others learned they needed to work on communication skills.
+Some hired VAs way too early, some just weren’t organized enough and didn’t realize they needed a specialized virtual assistant.
+Others learned they needed to work on communication skills.

 But I’ve also seen plenty of good VA-Client relationships, too.
 The especially strong ones were built by women who were patient, driven, team-oriented, and dedicated to communication.